Individual Therapy for Addiction Treatment and Co-Occurring Disorders

 - To provide support and guidance throughout recovery

-If you are suffering from drug or alcohol use disorder, know that there is hope.
-A professional treatment program can help you find total freedom from substance dependence.
+If you are suffering from a drug or alcohol use disorder, know that there is hope.
+A professional addiction treatment program can help you find total freedom from substances.
 Also, know that you do not have to face recovery alone.
-With help from the professionals at a treatment center like ours here at Sana Lake Recovery Center, you can get the support you need in order to overcome alcohol or drug misuse.
+With help from the professionals at a treatment center like ours here at Sana Lake Recovery Center, you can get the support you need to overcome alcohol or drug misuse.

 What Does Individual Therapy Involve?

 As mentioned before, individual therapy involves sessions with the recovering individual and his or her therapist or counselor.
-The number of sessions per week will depend on the type of program the individual is in.
+This is considered one on one time.
+The number of sessions per week will depend on the type of addiction treatment program the individual is in.
 However, it’s beneficial for people to meet with their therapists multiple times every week to talk about various matters, including:

 - Trigger identification